mmiermans/solver2048/README.md

 TL;DR: `git clone https://github.com/mmiermans/solver2048.git && cd solver2048/Solver2048 && make`

-The game engine is written in C++ and requires a 64-bit version of Windows or Linux.

 ### Windows x86-64

 Open the `.sln` solution file.
 Build in release mode to get the best performance.